unicode-org/cldr/docs/ldml/tr35-info.md

 The CLDR data is intended to map from a particular usage — e.g. measuring the height of a person or the fuel consumption of an automobile — to the unit or combination of units typically used for that usage in a given region.
 Considerations for such a mapping include:

-* The list of possible usages large and open-ended.
-The intent here is to start with a small set for which there is an urgent need, and expand as necessary.
+* The list of possible usages large and open-ended, and will be extended in the future.
 * Even for a given usage such a measuring a road distance, there are multiple ranges in use.
 For example, one set of units may be used for indicating the distance to the next city (kilometers or miles), while another may be used for indicating the distance to the next exit (meters, yards, or feet).
 * There are also differences between more formal usage (official signage, medical records) and more informal usage (conversation, texting).
 * For some usages, the measurement may be expressed using a sequence of units, such as “1 meter, 78 centimeters” or “12 stone, 2 pounds”.